jbcodeforce/spark-studies/docs/dev-on-spark.md

 The RDD processing is distributed on different worker nodes to process data in parallel.

-It also use the DStreams, or Discretized Streams, which generates the RDDs for each time step, and may produce output at each time step too.
-It acts as a RDD at the global level or we can access the underlying RDDs.
-We can apply stateless transformations on Dstreams, like map... or we can use stateful data to maintain long-lived state.
+It also use the DStreams, or Discretized Streams, which is a continuous stream of data that receives input from various sources like Kafka, Flume, Kinesis, or TCP sockets.
+DStreams is a collection of many RDD RDDs for each time step, and may produce output at each time step too.
+It acts as a RDD at the global level but we can also access the underlying RDDs.
+We can apply stateless transformations on Dstreams, like map, filter, reduceByKey... or we can use stateful data to maintain long-lived state.
 This is used for aggregate.

+Stateless transformations are capable of combining data from many DStreams within each time step.

+While Stateful transformation uses data or intermediate results from previous batches and computes the result of the current batch.
+They track data across time.

 Spark streaming supports windowed transformation, to compute results across a longer time perido than your batch interval.
 Can be used for example to compute the total product sell over a 1 hour time window.
 The windows slides as time goes one, to represent batches within the window interval.
 In fact there are three intervals:

-* the batch interval is how ofthen data is captured into a DStream. it is specified when defining the spark streaming context.
+* the batch interval is how often data is captured into a DStream. it is specified when defining the spark streaming context.
 * the slide interval is how often a windowed transformation is computer
 * the window interval is how far back in time the windowed transformation goes.